 - What one of my non-therapist friends calls my capacity to read other people.
 We therapists tend to notice subtle changes in facial expression, tone of voice, body language and we're curious about whether those may be clues to what's getting in the way, or what can facilitate moving forward.

 Does that feel different by videoconference?
-Likely, yes.
+Possibly, yes.

 Can it still happen by videoconference?
 Absolutely.
-It's up to the therapist to adapt and find new ways to engage with the client.
+It's up to the therapist to adapt and find different ways to engage with their clients.

 Can I still feel that sense of energy through a computer screen?
-It has surprised me as I shifted my practice how strong that energetic connection can be virtually.
+It surprised me as I shifted my practice how strong that energetic connection can be virtually.

 How do I know if a particular therapist is right for me?